phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Results

-We have developed a simulation system designed to facilitate efficient computation on both CPU and GPU clusters within a typical HPC execution environment.
-Our simulator implementation, \texttt{phase2}, provides a library of numerical routines to perform effective operations on a distributed array that represents a quantum state.
-The library includes all three quantum algorithms presented in \cite{gunther2025phase}.
-In addition, we have written a non-interactive application: \texttt{ph2run} that coordinates the computation, provides a command-line user interface, and manages input and output operations.
-Both the library and the associated application are implemented in standard C, utilizing \texttt{MPI} \cite{mpi41} for inter-process communication and \texttt{HDF5} \cite{koziol2014hdf5} for managing parallel I/O. The GPU version of the library employs custom CUDA kernels, which were compiled, optimized, and linked with \texttt{nvcc} for the NVIDIA Hopper architecture: \texttt{sm\_90a}.
+\texttt{phase2} runs on CPU and GPU clusters in a standard HPC environment.
+At its core is a C library that implements the three algorithms of \cite{gunther2025phase} on a distributed state array.
+The command-line driver \texttt{ph2run} coordinates the computation and handles input and output; a Python wrapper exposes the library for scripted use.
+Both the library and the associated application are implemented in standard C, utilising \texttt{MPI} \cite{mpi41} for inter-process communication and \texttt{HDF5} \cite{koziol2014hdf5} for managing parallel I/O. The GPU version of the library employs custom CUDA kernels, which were compiled, optimised, and linked with \texttt{nvcc} for the NVIDIA Hopper architecture: \texttt{sm\_90a}.
 For GPU computation, our strategy involves a single MPI task per GPU, with one CPU core acting as a host that controls the CUDA device, and GPU devices communicating via MPI directly using the CUDA Unified Memory Model \cite{cuda2024guide}.
 We automate the computation through standard Unix shell scripting and \texttt{Makefiles}.